ILoveAndLikePizza/SunriseSiren3000/README.md

     ```bash
     make
     ```
-4. If you want to install the program right away, skip to the next step.
-If you want to test the program first (inside the repository), it is necessary to refer to the compiled GSchema by using the `GSETTINGS_SCHEMA_DIR` environment variable when executing the binary:
-    ```bash
-    GSETTINGS_SCHEMA_DIR=$(pwd)/schema build/sunrise-siren-studio
-    ```
 > [!NOTE]
+> If you want to test the program first (inside the repository, without installing it yet), it is necessary to refer to the compiled GSchema by using the `GSETTINGS_SCHEMA_DIR` environment variable when executing the binary:
+> ```bash
+> GSETTINGS_SCHEMA_DIR=$(pwd)/schema build/sunrise-siren-studio
+> ```
+> Note that:
 > - This command assumes that you are in the `SunriseSirenStudio` directory.
 > - The icon on the connection window may not be visible if the program (and so, its icon) is not installed yet.
-5. To install the program on your computer, run:
+4. To install the program on your computer, run:
     ```bash
     sudo make install
     ```
+    Or, if you want to build your own `.deb` file and install it from there, run:
+    ```bash
+    make deb
+    ```
-6. To launch the program, simply search for "Sunrise Siren Studio" in the search bar of your computer!
+5. To launch the program, simply search for "Sunrise Siren Studio" in the search bar of your computer!

 ### Congratulations, Sunrise Siren Studio is up and running now!
 <br>

 ## Sunrise Siren Studio uninstallation
-1. For Debian/Ubuntu/Mint users, the easiest way to install Sunrise Siren Studio is using the `.deb` file found in the releases.
+1. Simply run:
     ```bash
     sudo make uninstall
     ```